Graham Holdings Company (GHC): History, Ownership, Mission, How It Works & Makes Money

 Graham Holdings Company's Leadership

-• Wallace R. Cooney: Executive Vice President and Chief Financial Officer
+• Wallace R. Cooney: Senior Vice President of Finance and Chief Financial Officer (CFO).
+He manages the financial strategy, having been CFO since 2017.

 Graham Holdings Company (GHC) Mission and Values